Chapter 8: Research program

 The Hub also published ‘Hidden Gems—a Patent Analytics Study on Innovation in the Australian Mining Sector’.(53)End note 53.
 See https://www.ipaustralia.gov.au/sites/default/files/ reports_publications/hidden_gems_-_a_ patent_analytics_study_on_innovation_in_the_australian_mining_sector.pdf This report used patent data to analyse innovation trends from 1997–2015 in the Australian mining and mining equipment technology services (METS) sector, with an emphasis on both Australian-led global innovation and filings for patent protection in the Australian market.
 The relative number of filings into Australia has increased compared with our previous analysis in 2015.

 A trial of free Patent Landscape Reports provided with every international type search was well received.
 Following evaluation of the trial, these reports now form part of IP Australia’s standard international type search service.
 By providing key insights into technology trends and activities, these reports are designed to support inventors considering international patent protection.
 The reports, paired with an international type search, can help potential applicants strengthen their IP strategy.

-The aim of our research program is to evaluate the economic impact of various components of the IP system, in order to assist evidence-based policy decisions within IP Australia and other Commonwealth agencies.
+The aim of IP Australia’s program of economic analysis and research is ultimately to evaluate the economic impact of various components of the IP system, in order to assist evidence-based operational and policy decisions within IP Australia and other Commonwealth agencies.